Year 1 - Class Kestrel

-Maths Learning Journey coverage during the Summer Term:
+Maths Learning Journey coverage during the Autumn Term:

-Fortnight beginning 17th June - Formal Written Methods for Addition and Subtraction
+Fortnight beginning 9th October - Formal Written Methods Addition

-Fortnight beginning 1st July - Formal Written Methods for Multiplication and Division
+Fortnight beginning 30th October - Formal Written Methods Subtraction

 Other Important Information

 Spellings at this stage of Year 1 are taught through our Phonics lessons.
-The children will continue to learn the Phase 5 sounds and apply them in their work.
-We will also be looking at 'nonsense' words ready for the National Year 1 Phonics Screening Check, which will be on the week commencing 10th June.
+The children will continue to learn the Phase 3, 4 or 5 sounds depending on their starting point from the end of Reception, and apply them in their work.
+We will also be looking at 'nonsense' words ready for the National Year 1 Phonics Screening Check, which will be in June 2020.
 In English lessons we will continue to explore the Year 1 National Curriculum Spelling Appendix words which can be found here.